 Sylvester Stallone worked with the famous hypnotherapist Gil Boyne while filming Rocky in 1975.

-Hollywood actor Aaron Eckhart has credited hypnosis with changing his life forever after he used the practice to give up
+Hollywood actor Aaron Eckhart has credited hypnosis with changing his life forever after he used the practice to give up smoking and alcohol.

 Kevin Costner flew his personal hypnotist to Hawaii to cure his seasickness.

 Jackie Kennedy Onassis used hypnotherapy to relive and let go of tragic events in her life.

 Reese Witherspoon has used hypnosis to overcome her insecurities.